-This is a 15-week long advanced Italian course offered by the Umbra Institute in cooperation with the Università per Stranieri di Perugia (UniStraPG).
+This is a 4-week-long intensive advanced Italian course offered by the Umbra Institute in cooperation with the Università per Stranieri di Perugia (UniStraPG).
 Students with four to five semesters of college Italian language instruction might test into the first module of the B2 advanced level (based on the Common European Framework for Languages – CEFR).
-They will receive 16 credits for their studies in Italian language, culture, and conversation over one semester of study.
-Weekly tutorial sessions at Umbra supplement traditional in-class language instruction conducted at the Università per Stranieri and assure students are prepared for Italian-style university examinations.
+Weekly recitation sessions and tutorial hours (upon request) at Umbra supplement traditional in-class language instruction conducted at the Università per Stranieri and assure students are prepared for Italian-style university examinations.

 By the end of the B2 level, students can understand standard speech spoken at a normal rate and follow even complex lines of argument, provided the topic is reasonably familiar.
 They can understand the essentials of college lectures and most TV news and current affairs programs and can understand most films (if in standard Italian).
 At this level, students can understand articles and reports concerned with contemporary problems and they should be able to read contemporary literary prose.
 Students will notice that during this level they will begin to be able to account for and sustain their opinions in discussion by providing relevant explanations, arguments, and comments.
 They will start to take an active part in informal discussion in familiar contexts, commenting, putting their point of view clearly, evaluating alternative proposals and making and responding to hypotheses.
 They will be able to hold their own effectively in social discourse and understand in detail what is said to them in the standard spoken language.
 Regular interaction with native speakers now becomes quite possible without imposing strain on either party.